Rodger Drew | Director and Chief Administrative Judge

 Daniel McGinn-Shapiro | Administrative Law Judge

 Daniel McGinn-Shapiro was appointed as an Administrative Law Judge with the U.S. Department of Education in December 2020.
 He began his legal career as a judicial clerk for the Honorable Clayton Greene Jr. on the Maryland Court of Appeals.
 He then worked in the litigation department of a law firm in Chicago before joining the U.S. Department of Education’s Office of Hearings and Appeals as an attorney adviser in October 2014.
-Judge McGinn-Shapiro received a B.A. from the College of the Holy Cross, a MSc in the History of International Relations from the London School of Economics and Political Science and a J.D. from the Georgetown University Law Center.
+Judge McGinn-Shapiro received a Bachelor of Arts from the College of the Holy Cross, a Master of Science in the History of International Relations from the London School of Economics and Political Science and a Juris Doctorate from the Georgetown University Law Center.

 Angela Miranda | Administrative Law Judge